JUMPWORK/User-Manual/JUMPWORK user manual.md

 ![system-settings.png](image/system%20settings.png)

 1. **Select Language**:  You can choose between English and Simplified Chinese, with English being the default.

-2. **Software Update**: Displays the current version number of the software and whether a new version is available.
+2. **OtherSetting**: Click **"Auto-connect camera on Startup"**, and the camera will automatically connect the next time you log in.

-3. **Tracking Mode Select **: You can choose between full-body tracking and half-body tracking.
+3. **Tracking Mode Select**: You can choose between full-body tracking and half-body tracking.
+4. **Help**: For more information, you can visit the official JUMPWORK website； If you have any questions about using the software, you can click on “**Help Website**”.
 4. **Help**: For more information, you can visit the official JUMPWORK website.

+# After-Sales Contact

+Our after-sales email is:  aftersales@jumpworker.com

+If you have any questions, feel free to contact us!